 You can carry the 97B safely with the hammer down, safely, thanks to a safety stop on the hammer, but lowering the hammer on a loaded chamber means you’ll need to do so by first restraining the hammer and then depressing the trigger to allow the hammer to descend under control to the stop.

-While this may give less experienced pistoleros the willies (with cause) it can be safely done so long as correct procedure is followed.
+While this may give less experienced pistoleros the willies (with cause) it can be safely done so long as the correct procedure is followed.

-The 97B’s only other quirk is its weight: hailing from an era before polymer completely took over the pistol world, the all steel construction of the 97B makes it very heavy, although its overall lines are somewhat more slender than its appearance would suggest.
+The 97B’s only other quirk is its weight: hailing from an era before polymer completely took over the pistol world, the all-steel construction of the 97B makes it very heavy, although its overall lines are somewhat more slender than its appearance would suggest.

-This may make carrying the pistol aggravating for some depending on holster, location and so on.
+This may make carrying the pistol aggravating for some depending on holster, location, and so on.